GoogleChrome/web.dev/src/site/content/en/blog/structured-clone/index.md

 {% BrowserCompat 'api.structuredClone' %}

-At the time of writing, _all browsers_ have already implemented this API in their nightly releases, Firefox has already shipped it to stable in Firefox 94.
-Additionally, Node 17 and Deno 1.14 implemented this API already as well. *You can start using this function right now* and not feel bad about it.
+At the time of writing, _all browsers_ have  implemented this API in their nightly releases, Firefox has shipped it to stable in Firefox 94.
+Additionally, Node 17 and Deno 1.14 have implemented this API. *You can start using this function right now* and not feel bad about it.

 ## Shallow copies